AWGL/DragenWGS/validation/2.1.0/readme.md

 ![](./21M14285_mean_cov.png)

 * 889 genes were identified with coverage differences between GRCh37 and GRCh38 across the seven samples, with 236 of these genes consistently differing in >50% of samples.
 Of these 236, 46 had decreased coverage in GRCh38.

+* Use of the masked GRCh38 reference genome improved coverage of key fetal anomaly panel genes which were showing to have poor coverage with the standard version of GRCh38 including CBS, CRYAA, KCNE1 and SIK1.

 ### References